 - Example and template community flood and emergency action plans

-- Online refresher training courses
+- Up-to-date online refresher training courses

 - News and information on Communities Prepared activities and events in your area

-You can become a member as a coordinator or partner:
+How to get started and become a member as a coordinator or partner:

 - Sign up as a coordinator if you lead a Community Emergency Volunteer or Flood Group in order to access all the benefits above.
 Once you’ve created a free account for your group, you’ll be able to invite all your volunteers to join so that they can have full access too.